Sunak’s American XL bully dogs ban backed by architect of Dangerous Dogs Act

 Downing Street denied the Government had taken too long to introduce a prohibition.

-The dog type is not recognised as a specific breed by the Kennel Club.
+The American XL bully dog type is not recognised as a specific breed by the Kennel Club, and some fear its cross-bred nature could inadvertently outlaw a range of other dogs.

-Mr Sunak, asked by broadcasters whether there was a risk other dogs such as the Staffordshire Bull Terrier could be caught up in the ban, said animal experts and police would work to “accurately define the breed of concern”.
+Mr Sunak pledged that animal experts and police would work to “accurately define the breed of concern”.

-Animal charities including the RSPCA have been pushing for an end to breed-specific bans, which they say work against dogs perceived to be “dangerous” and lead to thousands of “innocent” animals being put down.

 There are currently four banned breeds of dog in the UK: the pit bull terrier, Japanese tosa, dogo Argentino and fila Brasileiro.